 Average cost of a single data breach in the US: $9.05M

 Estimated global loss/year due to vishing or telephone fraud: $29.8B

 Potential disruption per employee due to unwanted calls: 23 minutes/day

 “Looking at live customer data, we have seen the percentage of unwanted calls reach as high as 88% over a given period of time for some organizations,” says Roger Northrop, Mutare CTO.
 “Keeping those calls from entering the network provides significant benefits in terms of regained time and security.”

 Powered by Big Data & Analytics

-For the last three years Mutare has made its Voice Spam Filter solution a top organizational priority.
+For the last three years Mutare has made its Voice Traffic Filter solution a top organizational priority.
 One of the key elements in building this highly effective enterprise voice spam filter solution has been the ability to capture huge amounts of data from both industry sources and customers which can then be mined to provide insights and learnings.
-Today, Mutare’s powerful Unwanted Voice Traffic (UVT) Engine is both an organizational jewel and the power source for its Voice Spam Filter solution.
+Today, Mutare’s powerful Unwanted Voice Traffic (UVT) Engine is both an organizational jewel and the power source for its Voice Traffic Filter solution.
 The UVT Engine is a proprietary intelligence platform that utilizes advanced data collection, big data technology, intelligent analytics and enterprise reporting to protect Mutare’s customers from unwanted voice traffic.

 Seeing is Believing

 Most organizations are unclear about the amount of unwanted calls coming through their networks each day and its potential impact.
 Robocalls, spoof calls, voice spam and vishing are relatively new concerns for most Technology and Cybersecurity executives, as the voice network has never been viewed as a gateway for nefarious activity and bad actors.